-3.2.
-GammaFlow
+3.2 GammaFlow

-GammaFlow uses a cell-based approach, taking calculated neutron reaction rates (here from MCNP) inside fluid cells and using these, along with known decay half-lives, to calculate the rate of decay in given tanks in the circuit.
+GammaFlow uses a cell-based approach, taking calculated neutron reaction rates (here from MCNP)

+inside fluid cells and using these, along with known decay half-lives, to calculate the rate of decay in given tanks in the circuit.
+This is converted to an observed gamma-ray detection rate with additional information on the gamma-ray branching and detection efficiency.

-GammaFlow provides the user with an API with which they can build a model of a circuit.
-The model may contain cells and circuit components which are joined by pipe elements with specified volumes.
-The code then moves the material around this circuit in a cycle.
-The circuit is divided by the code into cells of generally equal volume, simplifying the movement as at each time step, material can be assumed to transfer entirely to the next cell.
+GammaFlow provides the user with an API with which they can build a model in which cells and circuit components are joined by pipe elements with specified volumes.
+Material is moved around the circuit in a cycle.
+The circuit is divided by the code into cells of generally equal volume, simplifying the movement as material can be assumed to transfer entirely to the next cell.
 This also allows for path splitting and in-cycle mixing, as the movement is time-stepped and so the cells are synchronised in time.
 Where adjacent cells are not of equal volume, a fraction is transferred assuming constant volumetric flow.